scds/data-sonification/introduction.md

 Sonification’s deployment as a means of adding a new dimension to data analysis may yet lead to its increased adoption as an integral part of data studies and their presentations.

-## Okay I’m convinced.
-So how do I get started?

-This guide will take you step-by-step through the process of sonifying data, using our own data as an illustrative example.
+<b> Okay I’m convinced.
+So how do I get started? </b> This guide will take you step-by-step through the process of sonifying data, using our own data as an illustrative example.

 ## Understanding Sonification as a Method: Insights from Our Study

-## Sonification as Provocation and Interrogation:

-In our study, sonification is positioned as a method for critical digital humanities, capable of provoking further interrogation and recontextualization of dominant narratives.
+<b> Sonification as Provocation and Interrogation: </b> In our study, sonification is positioned as a method for critical digital humanities, capable of provoking further interrogation and recontextualization of dominant narratives.
 For anyone using sonification as a data translation and communication technique, this underscores the potential of sonification to transform data into a medium for storytelling and critical examination beyond traditional analysis.

-## Design-Oriented Approach:

-Emphasizing aesthetic choices in the sonification process suggests that how information is sonified (the selection of sounds, the arrangement, and the overall soundscape) plays a crucial role in how the resulting narrative is perceived and understood.
+<b> Design-Oriented Approach: </b> Emphasizing aesthetic choices in the sonification process suggests that how information is sonified (the selection of sounds, the arrangement, and the overall soundscape) plays a crucial role in how the resulting narrative is perceived and understood.
 This means we need to think carefully about our design decisions.

 ## Practical Insights for Creating Sonifications

-"Uneasy Listening" and Causal Listening: The concept of "uneasy listening" implies that sonification should engage listeners on a corporeal level, making them feel the data's implications physically or emotionally.
+<b> "Uneasy Listening" and Causal Listening: </b> The concept of "uneasy listening" implies that sonification should engage listeners on a corporeal level, making them feel the data's implications physically or emotionally.
 Coupled with Michel Chion’s concept of causal listening, it suggests that sounds chosen for sonification should ideally have a discernible link to the data or phenomena they represent, making the sonification both impactful and understandable.

-Intentionality in Sound Selection: The intentional selection of sounds to represent data, whether they are indexical sounds (sounds directly associated with the subject, like a computer beep for digital data) or more abstract representations, is crucial.
+<b> Intentionality in Sound Selection: </b> The intentional selection of sounds to represent data, whether they are indexical sounds (sounds directly associated with the subject, like a computer beep for digital data) or more abstract representations, is crucial.
 This approach helps to establish a connection between the sonification and the listener's experience or expectations.

-Addressing the "Mapping Problem": Our use case highlights the challenge of mapping non-sonorous data (like data breaches) to sound.
+<b> Addressing the "Mapping Problem": </b> Our use case highlights the challenge of mapping non-sonorous data (like data breaches) to sound.
 The importance of creative and thoughtful mapping of data points to sound attributes such as pitch, rhythm, timbre, etc., to convey the intended narrative or analysis is also underlined.

-Provoking New Perspectives: The ultimate goal of sonification is to provoke new perspectives and facilitate a dynamic understanding of the subject matter.
+<b> Provoking New Perspectives: </b> The ultimate goal of sonification is to provoke new perspectives and facilitate a dynamic understanding of the subject matter.
 This suggests that sonification should aim not just to represent data audibly but to challenge and expand the audience's understanding of the data.

 ## Execution of Sonification Projects

-Exploring Aesthetic Choices: Experiment with different sounds to represent various aspects of your data.
+<b> Exploring Aesthetic Choices: </b> Experiment with different sounds to represent various aspects of your data.
 Consider how abstract sounds versus more literal sounds (like those associated with digital actions) might affect the listener's understanding and emotional response.

-Iterative Development: Be prepared to iterate on your sonification.
+<b> Iterative Development: </b> Be prepared to iterate on your sonification.
 Listening and adjusting based on feedback is crucial to refining the sonification and making it more effective in conveying the intended message.

-Collaboration and Feedback: Engaging with others, both for technical collaboration and for feedback on the sonification's effectiveness, can provide valuable insights and improve the final outcome.
+<b> Collaboration and Feedback: </b> Engaging with others, both for technical collaboration and for feedback on the sonification's effectiveness, can provide valuable insights and improve the final outcome.

 The data we used is available here [hyperlink] if you want to play around with it in Two-Tone yourself.